Check out this article to learn more about the startup interview process!

 The next step after your application will likely be an introduction phone screen with a recruiter.
 This helps them get an understanding of your experience and interest.
-This will be generally casual, but that doesn’t mean you shouldn’t prepare!
+Phone screens are generally casual, but that doesn’t mean you shouldn’t prepare!
 This is your first opportunity to show your excitement about the company to a real person.
 Check out our guide to writing a strong elevator pitch with a template you can adapt.
 That way you start the interview off on the right foot.
 For more guidance on how to prepare for a phone interview, check out our article.

-To show your interest, do research on their mission and values.
+To show your interest, do research on the company’s mission and values.
 You will need to talk about them in your interview.
 Early stage startups are small and culture fit is extremely important because most people work closely with one another.
-The recruiter is looking to see how you’d fit in with the culture before moving you on to more difficult rounds.
+Therefore, the recruiter is looking to see how you’d fit in with the culture before moving you on to more difficult rounds.
 Showing them in this first stage is a great way to get them excited to move you forward.

 You can find information about a startup’s mission on their About page.
 For example, take a look at Square’s About page.
 Their mission is front and center: